 Zervos sets the stage for what should be a hotly contested debate and potentially years of appellate review on the important issue of immunity in state court, including possible review by the U.S. Supreme Court.
 “No one in the United States is above the law, and a sitting president can’t look to the U.S. Constitution for immunity from civil suits brought for conduct that occurred prior to his or her assumption of office,” said appellate and Supreme Court partner Douglas Hallward-Driemeier, who led the Ropes & Gray team, together with business & securities litigation partner Bob Fischler.
 Mr. Fischler added, “While the president contends that only federal courts can hear claims against a sitting president, we believe that there is no constitutional or practical reason why state courts, which regularly adjudicate claims against other federal officials, cannot hear claims against a president involving unofficial acts.”

-In addition to Mr. Hallward-Driemeier and Mr. Fischler, the Ropes & Gray team included business & securities litigation associates Patrick Reinikainen and Elizabeth Bierut.
+In addition to Mr. Hallward-Driemeier and Mr. Fischler, the Ropes & Gray team included business & securities litigation associate Patrick Reinikainen.